aramk/crayon-syntax-highlighter/readme.txt

 = 2.4.1 =
 * ADDED:
     * Merged two versions of MySQL from different authors into a single language folder
+* FIXED:
+    * Removed dependency on jQuery.browser.msie in popup script

 = 2.4.0 =
 * ADDED: